undefined

 Intricate Buddhist temple design

-Moreover, we examine the impact of Indian and Tibetan Buddhist architecture on Nepali Buddhist architecture and the exceptional style that has emerged.
+Furthermore, we look at the influence that Indian and Tibetan Buddhist architecture has had on Nepali Buddhist architecture and the particular kind that has evolved.

-Some of Nepal's most prominent examples of Buddhist architecture include the Swayambhunath Stupa, Boudhanath Stupa, and the Lumbini Monastery.
+Some well-known architectural epitomes of Buddhism in Nepal include this segment: Stupa: Swayambhunath Stupa, Boudhanath Stupa, among others, and Lumbini Monastery.

 The Swayambhunath Stupa

-Also known as the Monkey Temple, is one of Nepal's oldest and most sacred Buddhist sites.
-It is located on a hilltop overlooking the Kathmandu Valley and is believed to have been established more than 2,500 years ago.
+It is known as Monkey Temple and is one of Nepal's oldest and holiest Buddhist sites.
+It lies on the hill terrace overlooking the Kathmandu Valley and it is considered that, it had been constructed over 2600 years ago.

 Boudhanath Stupa